byuflowlab/DuctAPE.jl/docs/src/DuctAPE/tutorial.md

 Depth = 5
 ```

-The following is a basic tutorial on how to set up the inputs to, and run, an analysis of a ducted fan in DuctAPE.
+The following is a basic tutorial on how to set up and run an analysis of a ducted fan in DuctAPE.

 ```@setup tutorial
 include("../assets/plots_default.jl")
 gr()
 ```

-We begin by loading the package, and optionally create a shorthand name.
+We begin by loading the package:

 ```@example tutorial
 using DuctAPE
-const dt = DuctAPE
 nothing # hide
 ```